HugoMatilla/hugomatilla.github.io/_posts/2016-04-25-SamplesTestingKotlin.md

 To create my database instance I need to pass to the constructor a Database Helper with a context, a name of the database (I use a mock name for the tests) and a version number, and a data mapper.

 And don't forget to clear the database in the tear down of the test, so every test will start with an fresh and empty database.

+# Conclusions
+Testing in Kotlin should be as easy if not easier as testing in Java.
+Having a snippet as a starting point is always helpful for the new comers.

 You can find more in this [github project](https://github.com/HugoMatilla/StarWars-TheKotlinAwakens)